A closer look at the results of our Denmark TOP 100 2016 Q4 results.

 It’s only those companies who can deliver “body and soul” that will earn their stakeholders’ loyalty and advocacy.

-We’ll keep following companies in Denmark and elsewhere to see how they develop in this arena – and will keep an eye out for that day when Lego is no longer the first and Saxo Bank no longer the last…
+We’ll keep following companies in Denmark and elsewhere to see how they develop in this arena – and will keep an eye out for that day when Lego is no longer first and Saxo no longer last…